 one of 33 bones that is stacked and interlocked to form the spinal column; the spinal cord runs through these bones.
 The plural is vertebrae (ver-tuh-bray).
 See also spinal cord, spine.

 -no-muh or ad

-a benign (not cancer) polyp inside the colon or rectum with finger-like projections of gland cells that can be seen under the microscope.
+a type of benign (not cancer) polyp inside the colon or other parts of the digestive tract with finger-like projections of gland cells that can be seen under the microscope.
 These finger-like structures generally make up at least half of the adenoma.
-Villous adenomas are usually broad-based, pre-cancerous lesions, and often cause rectal bleeding.
-They are usually removed when found.
+Villous adenomas are usually broad-based lesions, and often cause rectal bleeding.
+Because they can be pre-cancerous, they are usually removed when found.
 See also adenomatous polyp, colon, polyp, rectum, tubular adenoma, tubulovillous adenoma.

 a polyp or mass that has some finger-like projections of gland cells when seen under the microscope.
-If there are enough of these, the mass would be considered a villous or tubulovillous polyp.
+If there are enough of these, the mass would be considered a villous or tubulovillous polyp or adenoma.
 See also adenomatous polyp, colon, polyp, tubular adenoma, tubulovillous adenoma, villous adenoma.

 examination of the colon for polyps or masses using special computed tomography (CT) scans.
-The images are combined by a computer to make a 3-dimensional (3-D) model of the colon, which doctors can “fly-through” on a computer screen.
+The images are combined by a computer to make a 3-dimensional (3-D) model of the colon and rectum, which doctors can “fly-through” on a computer screen.
+If abnormalities are found, doctors must follow up using an actual colonoscopy.
 See also colon, colonoscopy, computed tomography scan, polyp.

 a type of very small organism (called a micro-organism) can grow and reproduce only in living cells.
 Viruses are too small to be seen with a regular microscope.
 Viruses can infect cells, which in some cases can lead to diseases.